400 Capitol Street, NW

 A bill to reauthorize Amtrak, and for other purposes.
 Amtrak should be abolished since it is a wasteful program that cost taxpayers too much money.

-Energy Independence and Security Act of 2007 would increase spending and the national debt.
+This bill would create a Strategic Energy Efficiency and Renewables Reserve to invest in alternative energy.
+This would increase spending and the national debt.
 The government should not be subsidizing alternative energy.

 A bill to provide for the continuation of agricultural programs through fiscal year 2012, and for other purposes.
 The bill contains wasteful farm subsidies and would add to the national debt.